-- 1. Click on the Databases icon on the left tree menu. - 2.
-Locate the database for which you want to view element-word-query-through, phrase-through, or phrase-around settings, either in the tree menu or in the Database Summary table. - 3.
-Click the name of the database for which you want to view the settings. - 4.
-Click the Element-Word-Query-Throughs, Phrase-Throughs, or Phrase-Arounds icon, depending on which one you want to view.

-5. The configuration page displays.
+- 1. Click Databases in the left tree menu.
+A list of databases appears. - 2.
+Click your target database. - 3.
+Click Element-Word-Query-Throughs, Phrase-Throughs, or Phrase-Arounds. - 4.
+The configuration page displays.

 The following example shows that the Documents database has been configured with a number of phrase-through elements, including the <abbr>, <acronym>, , , and elements of the XHTML namespace: